oroinc/documentation/management_console/system/index.rst

 * :ref:`Websites <>` --- Create multiple individually configured websites in the same application instance.
 * :ref:`Localization <>` --- Translate and adapt products for a specific country or region.

+Oro applications enable you to configure system settings on four configuration levels (or scopes): system, organization, website and user.

+* **Global**: To set up and manage settings globally, navigate to :ref:`System > Configuration <>` in the main menu, and locate the options you need to configure in the panel to the left.
+* **Organization**: To configure settings per organization, navigate to :ref:`System > User Management > Organizations <>`, and select the one that you wish to toggle the options for.
+Hover over the ellipsis menu to the right of the necessary organization and click *Configuration* to start editing it.
+Organization settings can fall back to system (or global) settings.
+Clearing the Use System check box next to the required option and changing its value means that you are configuring this option specifically for the selected organization.
+* **Website**: To configure settings per website, navigate to :ref:`System > Websites <>`, hover over the ellipsis menu to the right of the necessary website, and click *Configuration*.
+Similarly to the configuration per organization, clear the Use System check box next to the required option, and change the default value to introduce changes at website level.
+* **User**: To configure settings per user, navigate to :ref:`System > User Management > Users <>`, hover over the ellipsis menu to the right of the necessary user, and click *Configuration*.
+When Use Organization check box is enabled, organization settings override the global ones.
+Clear the Use Organization check box next to the required option, and change the default value to introduce changes at user level.

 .. include:: /img/buttons/include_images.rst
    :start-after: begin